thombashi/releasecmd/README.rst

 ::

     Options for 'ReleaseCommand' command:
       --skip-tagging           skip a git tag creation
       --skip-uploading         skip uploading packages to PyPI
-      --dry-run         do no harm
+      --dry-run                don't actually do anything
       --sign                   make a GPG-signed git tag
       --verbose                show verbose output
       --search-dir             specify a root directory path to search a version file. defaults to the current directory.
-      --tag-template    specify git tag format. defaults to 'v{version}'.
+      --tag-template           specify git tag format. defaults to 'v{version}' --use-installed-version  use an installed package version as a release version
-      --version         specify version manually
+      --version                specify release version

 Dependencies
 ============================================